superfan6000/titan-os-tv-debug-api-possibly-/README.md

 Summary of Findings

-These two discoveries are closely linked.
-The hidden "Freely" menu, accessible via the Konami code, is a prime example of the kind of unreleased feature that would be tested on the debugging API at acc01.titanos.tv.
+These discoveries offer a unique look into the Titan OS development pipeline.
+The combination of an openly accessible debugging API and a hidden "Freely" menu confirms that the system has internal, undocumented functionalities designed for developers and that they are actively testing and preparing new features for future updates.